create3000/x_ite/docs/_posts/components/DIS/DISEntityTypeMapping.md

 ### SFInt32 [ ] **category** 0 <small>[0,255]</small>

-Enumerations value for main category that describes the entity, semantics of each code varies according to domain.
+Integer enumerations value for main *category* that describes the entity, semantics of each code varies according to domain.
 See DIS Enumerations values.

 ### SFInt32 [ ] **country** 0 <small>[0,0,65535]</small>

-Enumerations value for country to which the design of the entity or its design specification is attributed.
+Integer enumerations value for *country* to which the design of the entity or its design specification is attributed.

 ### SFInt32 [ ] **domain** 0 <small>[0,255]</small>

-Enumerations value for domain in which the entity operates: LAND, AIR, SURFACE, SUBSURFACE, SPACE or OTHER.
+Integer enumerations value for *domain* in which the entity operates: LAND, AIR, SURFACE, SUBSURFACE, SPACE or OTHER.

 ### SFInt32 [ ] **extra** 0 <small>[0,255]</small>

-Any extra information required to describe a particular entity.
+Any *extra* information required to describe a particular entity.
 The contents of this field shall depend on the type of entity represented.

 ### SFInt32 [ ] **kind** 0 <small>[0,255]</small>

-Enumerations value for whether entity is a PLATFORM, MUNITION, LIFE_FORM, ENVIRONMENTAL, CULTURAL_FEATURE, SUPPLY, RADIO, EXPENDABLE, SENSOR_EMITTER or OTHER.
+Integer enumerations value for whether entity is a PLATFORM, MUNITION, LIFE_FORM, ENVIRONMENTAL, CULTURAL_FEATURE, SUPPLY, RADIO, EXPENDABLE, SENSOR_EMITTER or OTHER.

 ### SFInt32 [ ] **specific** 0 <small>[0,255]</small>

-*specific* information about an entity based on the Subcategory field.
+Specific information about an entity based on the subcategory field.
 See DIS Enumerations values.

 ### SFInt32 [ ] **subcategory** 0 <small>[0,255]</small>

-Field subcategory.
+Integer enumerations value for particular *subcategory* to which an entity belongs based on the category field.
+See DIS Enumerations values.

 ## Description